-In July 2014, the CMB authorized the Bank to act as a "Portfolio Custodian" for collective investment schemes.
-As a portfolio custodian, the Bank is authorized to provide portfolio depository services to investment funds and investment companies, such as safekeeping and/or record keeping of assets owned by collective investment schemes, controlling transactions related to assets and cash movements of these and providing other services specified under the Communiqué No III-56.1 of the CMB on Portfolio Depositary Services and their Providers.
+In July 2014, the CMB authorised the Bank to act as a "Portfolio Custodian" for collective investment schemes.
+As a portfolio custodian, the Bank is authorised to provide portfolio depository services to investment funds and investment companies, such as safekeeping and/or record keeping of assets owned by collective investment schemes, controlling transactions related to assets and cash movements of these and providing other services specified under the Communiqué No III-56.1 of the CMB on Portfolio Depositary Services and their Providers.

 Gold Trading.
 The Bank is an active gold trader on the Borsa İstanbul.
-The Bank's management believes that, as of March 31, 2016, the Bank had the largest market share among all banks in Turkey in terms of the total gold balance of its deposits.
-As of March 31, 2016, the Bank held a total of TL 1.8 billion-equivalent deposits in gold.
+The Bank's management believes that, as of 31 March 2017, the Bank had the largest market share among all banks in Turkey in terms of the total gold balance of its deposits.
+As of 31 March 2017, the Bank held a total of approximately TL 3.18 billion-equivalent deposits in gold.
 The Bank trades gold on the Borsa İstanbul as well as on the international OTC market and settles trades on both a physical basis and a cash basis.

 Investment Banking and Capital Markets Operations.
-The Bank provides capital market services and investment banking services through its Capital Markets Division and its subsidiaries İş Yatırım and İş
+The Bank provides capital market services and investment banking services through its Capital Markets Division and its subsidiaries İş Yatırım and İş Portföy.

-Portföy.
 TSKB, another subsidiary, is also active in Turkish capital markets and investment banking operations.